CarlosRoque/standalone-resque/README.md

 # standalone-resque
 Everything you need to start workers and queue up resque jobs.
-Includes a bootstraped irb
+Includes a bootstraped irb.
+This is intended as a guide for setting up your own projects.

 ## Setup
 ### Redis
-Before you can start queueing jobs, you need to install [Redis|http://redis.io/].
+Before you can start queueing jobs, you need to install [Redis](http://redis.io/).
-For the sake of simplicity, this project assumes redis is running on localhost:6379
+This project assumes redis is running on localhost:6379

 ### Configuring
 For simplicity I have provided a sample resque.yml file for configuring redis and resque.